Player Trade Profile

 1947-12-31

-Summary: Pittsburgh sent the rights to reigning NFL MVP Bill Dudley to Detroit and received a package that included the 1948 third overall pick (used on Bobby Layne).
+Pittsburgh sent the rights to reigning NFL MVP Bill Dudley to Detroit and received a package that included the 1948 third overall pick (used on Bobby Layne).
 Dudley had won the 1946 rushing title and MVP; Layne would become a Hall of Fame quarterback.
-Analysis: On the surface, trading the defending MVP for a package including the Layne pick seems reasonable, but the execution muddies the picture.
+On the surface, trading the defending MVP for a package including the Layne pick seems reasonable, but the execution muddies the picture.
 Pittsburgh never maximized Layne, eventually letting him go (see 1947-0024) before he became an elite QB.
 Dudley continued producing elsewhere.
-Slight Pittsburgh lean given the draft capital acquired, but the downstream mismanagement of the Layne asset diminishes this win substantially.
+Slight Pittsburgh lean given the draft capital acquired, but the downstream mismanagement of the Layne asset diminishes this win substantially

 1947-08-07